Ethan-Lea/yadongli-ustc.github.io/_pages/about.md

 My research interest includes wireless sensing, deep learning and radar signal processing.

 # 🔥 News
-- *2022.08*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2022.08*: &nbsp;🎉🎉 One paper is accepted by IEEE GLOBECOM.
-- *2021.11*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2021.11*: &nbsp;🎉🎉 A large-scale mmWave gesture dataset is published.

 # 📝 Publications